NGEET/fates/testing/README.md

 ## Troubleshooting

-* **Missing Drivers**: If a functional tests requires a `datm_file`, ensure the path in the `.cfg` is correct relative to the FATES root.
+* **Missing Drivers**: If a functional tests requires a `datm_file`, ensure the file name0 in the `.cfg` is correct and the data is in `testing/tests/data`.
 The script will perform a pre-flight check and fail if the file is missing.

 * **Build Failures**: Ensure your environment modules (compiler, netcdf, esmf) match the configuration in your CIME machine tags.

-* **Library Paths**: If the executable fails to start, ensure your `LD_LIBRARY_PATH` (or `DYLD_LIBRARY_PATH` on macOS) includes the paths to the NetCDF and ESMF shared libraries.
+Also, if you are using a Fortran module that is in a file that is not currently listed in one of the `CMakeLists.txt` files, you will need to add it.
+There should be a `CMakeLists.txt` file in each subdirectory of the FATES source code.
+Add the file to the corresponding `CMakeLists.txt` inside the `fates_sources` list.